Colonial Parkway murders: Suspect identified

-Alan Wade Wilmer, nickname "Pokey", worked as a fisherman on his own boat, the Denni Wade, primarily harvesting clams and oysters.
-He later started a tree-cutting company.
-He was an avid hunter, a member of a local hunting club, and won archery competitions.
-He was married on February 22, 1975; he later divorced.
-Wilmer had two children, both adults at the time of his death.
+The prime suspect in the murders, Alan Wade Wilmer Sr., worked as a fisherman on his own boat, the Denni Wade, primarily harvesting clams and oysters.
+He later started a tree-cutting company called Better Tree Service, operating in the Cove Colony area.
+Wilmer was an avid hunter, a member of a local hunting club and won local archery competitions.
+He was married on February 22, 1975, and had a divorce on December 23, 1982, around a year after separation from his spouse.
+Wilmer had two children, both adults at the time of his death in 2017.

 Wilmer was known to confront couples on the Colonial Parkway.
-In one instance, Wilmer had confronted a girl and a long-haired boyfriend, mistaking the pair for a same-sex couple.
-Upon seeing the couple was heterosexual, he laughed.
-Wilmer placed himself near the site of the Keith Call-Cassandra Hailey recovered vehicle.
-Despite public protest, Wilmer's DNA was not entered into the CODIS, the US's national DNA database.
+In one instance, he had confronted a girl and her long-haired boyfriend, mistaking the pair for a same-sex couple.
+Wilmer had reportedly banged on the cars window, asking "Are you girls having fun?".
+He then laughed upon realizing it was a straight couple, and left the scene.
+Wilmer also placed himself near the site of the recovered vehicle in the Hailey – Call disappearance.
+Despite public protest, Wilmer's DNA was not entered into the CODIS, the United States' national DNA database.

 Media coverage

 In 2007, the case of Hailey and Call was featured in the Investigation Discovery program Sensing Murder.
 In 2008, E!
 Entertainment Television presented a full-length documentary, THS Investigates Serial Killers on the Loose, which features a segment on the Colonial Parkway murders.

-In September 2009, it was discovered by CBS News affiliate WTKR that nearly 80 highly graphic crime scene photographs of Colonial Parkway murders victims were used to instruct a class by a retired and now deceased former FBI photographer.
+In September 2009, it was discovered by CBS News affiliate WTKR that nearly eighty highly graphic crime scene photographs of Colonial Parkway victims were used to instruct a class by a retired and since-deceased former FBI photographer.

 In 2011, author Michelle McNamara published a two-part exploration of the Colonial Parkway murders in her True Crime Diary.

 In October 2016, there was extensive coverage of the 30th anniversary of the Colonial Parkway murders, including an eight-part multimedia presentation by the Daily Press newspaper.